-Best Cashback Credit Cards in Malaysia 2025
+Best Cashback Credit Cards in Malaysia 2026

 Save money

-What Is Cashback Credit Card?
+What Is A Cashback Credit Card?

-Cashback credit cards are straightforward in concept: spend money, get a percentage back.
-But the details matter.
-Spend RM150 on weekend petrol with the right card and you could save RM12.
+Cashback credit cards work exactly as the name suggests: spend money, get a percentage back.
+But the details make the difference.
+Spend RM150 on weekend petrol with the right card, and you could save RM12.
 Make that same purchase on a weekday, or with the wrong card, and you might save nothing at all.
-Over a year, these differences add up to hundreds of Ringgit.
+Over a year, these differences add up to hundreds of ringgit.

 How Cashback Credit Cards Work